Xilinx/PYNQ/docs/source/6_overlays.rst

 Overlay Concept
 ===================

-The Xilinx® Zynq® All Programmable device is an SOC based on a dual-core ARM® Cortex®-A9 processor (referred to as the  *Processing System* or **PS**), which also includes FPGA fabric (referred to as  *Programmable Logic* or **PL**).
+The Xilinx® Zynq® All Programmable device is an SOC based on a dual-core ARM® Cortex®-A9 processor (referred to as the  *Processing System* or **PS**).
+A Zynq chip also includes FPGA fabric (referred to as  *Programmable Logic* or **PL**).
 The ARM SoC subsystem also includes a number of dedicated peripherals (memory controllers, USB, Uart, IIC, SPI etc).

 .. image:: ./images/zynq_block_diagram.jpg
    :align: center

 The FPGA fabric is reconfigurable, and can be used to implement high performance functions in hardware.
 However, FPGA design is a specialized task which requires deep hardware engineering knowledge and expertise.
 Overlays, or hardware libraries, are programmable/configurable FPGA designs that extend the user application from the Processing System of the Zynq into the Programmable Logic.
-This allows software programmers to take advantage of the FPGA fabric to accelerate an application, or to use an overlay to customize the hardware platform for a particular application.
+Overlays can be used to accelerate a software application, or to customize the hardware platform for a particular application.

 For example, image processing is a typical application where the FPGAs can provide acceleration.
-A software programmer can use a hardware library to run some of the image processing functions (e.g. edge detect, thresholding etc.) on the FPGA fabric.
+A software programmer can use a Overlay in a similar way to a software library to run some of the image processing functions (e.g. edge detect, thresholding etc.) on the FPGA fabric.
-Hardware libraries can be loaded to the FPGA dynamically, as required, just like a software library.
-Using Pynq, separate image processing functions could be implemented in different overlays and loaded from Python on demand.
+Overlays can be loaded to the FPGA dynamically, as required, just like a software library.
+In this example, separate image processing functions could be implemented in different overlays and loaded from Python on demand.

-To give another example, the PYNQ-Z1 has more pins/interfaces available than a typical embedded platform, and can implement multiple custom processors in the Programmable logic.
-Multiple sensor and actuator controllers, and multiple heterogeneous custom processors (real-time or non real-time), could be implemented in hardware in the new overlay, and connected to the available pins.
-A software programmer could use the controllers and processors in the overlay through a Pynq API.

 Base Overlay
 ===================

-The base overlay is a precompiled P design that can be downloaded to the Programmable Logic.
-It is the default overlay included with the PYNQ-Z1 image, and is automatically loaded when the system boots.
+The base overlay is the default overlay included with the PYNQ-Z1 image, and is automatically loaded when the system boots.

 This overlay includes the follwoing hardware:
 * HDMI In